Ghosty-Tongue/iHeart-PyPlayer/README.md

 3. **Upload Files**:
    - Access the file manager provided by your web hosting service.
-   - Upload the `index.php`, `error.php`, `config.php`, `styles.css`, and other necessary files to the root directory of your website.
+   - Upload the following files to the root directory of your website:
+     - `index.php` (this should be the main API file located outside the Home folder)
+     - `Home/index.php` (the main application file)
+     - `Home/error.php` (error handling file)
+     - `Home/config.php` (configuration file)
+     - `Home/styles.css` (stylesheet)

 4. **Configure API Details**:
-   - Open the `config.php` file using the file manager’s editor or a text editor.
+   - Open `Home/config.php` using the file manager’s editor or a text editor.
-   - Enter the required API details.
+   - Enter the required API details, including the URL for the iHeartRadio API, which will be served by `index.php` outside the Home folder.

 5. **Check Permissions**:
    - Ensure that the files have the correct permissions set (usually 644 for files and 755 for directories).